digitalcoyote/NuGetDefense/README.md

 ## Love it?
 Support it!
-You can click the sponsor button at the top of this repo or sponsor this project on [Github](https://github.com/sponsors/digitalcoyote) and [Patreon](https://www.patreon.com/codingcoyote).
+You can sponsor this project on [Github](https://github.com/sponsors/digitalcoyote) and [Patreon](https://www.patreon.com/codingcoyote).
 The funds will be used to pay for software licenses and cloud/hardware costs that keep my projects running.